phuonganhcorn/gemini-chatbot-for-medical/README.md

 - _Chatbot won't reponse with questions that not related to medical field_

 ![_**Chatbot won't reponse with questions that not related to medical field**_](https://i.imgur.com/ZTyRt7L.png)

 ---

+> [!NOTE]
+> This repository utilizes the API key from Gemini.
+To obtain your API key, please visit [Google AI Studio](https://ai.google.dev/tutorials/workspace_auth_quickstart).
+> This repository contains LICENSE from Apache License 2.0.

 ## Overview
 The Gemini Medical Chatbot is designed to be a Vietnamese chatbot specifically tailored for the medical field.
 It _**leverages the API key from Google's Gemini chatbot service to provide intelligent responses to user queries related to medical topics.**_